dheemanthrk/learning-django/README.md

 ## Reasons to learn Django

-1. Django is fast
+1. Django is fast and realiable
 2. Lots of components are already built in.
 3. Secure
-4. Scalable
+4. Flexible and Scalable

+## Start the first project

+Open command prompt and switch to your virtual enviroment.

+Make an empty directory `mkdir projects`.

+Switch to that directory `cd projects`.

+Create a baic Django starter app using `django-admin startproject basicapp`.